grayresearch/CX/README.md

 The CFU-LI is stratified into four nested, increasingly general, increasingly complex feature levels.

+In every case, a CPU submits a CFU request and eventually receives a CFU respose.
+For each request there is exactly one response.

 0) LI0: zero-latency combinational function unit: a CFU which accepts a request (CFID, request data) and produces a corresponding response (err/OK, response data) in the same cycle.
 Example: combinational bitcount (population count) unit.

 1) LI1: fixed-latency, pipelined, in-order function unit: a CFU which accepts a request (CFID, request data, request ID) and produces a